 View a collection of tweets about the Strategy which was published on the 2nd June 2015.

 In September 2016 SLIC celebrated the achievements made during the first year of the National Strategy.
 Held in Hamilton’s Town House, the event showcased just some of the accomplishments made over the last 12 months or so.
 Since the launch of Ambition & Opportunity over £2.3 million has been invested in Scotland’s libraries.

 In a digital age our public libraries are demonstrating tremendous strength and resilience, proving they have a key part to play in Scotland’s economic, political, social and cultural life.
-You can download our brochure to find out more about various projects happening throughout Scotland.
+You can download our brochure and poster to find out more about various projects happening throughout Scotland.

 View a collection of tweets on Storify from the Realising Ambition & Opportunity event.